-On Sunday, April 9, 2017, United Airlines initiated action to remove a paying passenger from their plane because someone they deemed more important needed the seat.
+On Sunday, April 9, 2017, United Airlines initiated action to remove a paying passenger (Edit: NYT now behind pay wall, here’s an alternative) from their plane because someone they deemed more important needed the seat.
 The more important person was an employee, not a customer.
 In forcefully removing Mr. Dao from the plane, security staff left him with a broken nose, broken teeth, and a concussion.
 As a result, lawyer Thomas Demetrio of Corboy & Demetrio held a press conference today (April 13, 2017) broadcast live on CNN in which, aside from announcing a pending lawsuit, he raised the general question of why companies think they can treat people this way.

 It’s an appropriate and timeless question.

 After spending years researching the business practices of Walt Disney and preparing my book The Business of Walt Disney and the Nine Principles of His Success, to be published this summer, it is clear that Walt Disney had immense respect for people in general, and especially for customers.
 I can only imagine how outraged he would have been if a Disneyland guest was ever treated in such a manner, an emotion that the United Airlines CEO seems to lack when judged by his public PR statements and appearances following this latest UA outrage (anyone remember United Breaks Guitars, now with more than 17 million views).

 This recent United Airlines incident raises our awareness of the always important issue of how people should treat other people, but also brings to the fore the seemingly wide-spread problem of CEOs and executives who seem not to understand that at the core of good business is customer respect.
 Business is by its nature a social transaction between people, and whenever people transact, issues of morality and ethics are foundational.
 Yet it seems too many executives operate their businesses as if ethics don’t matter; as if running a successful business has little to do with how people are treated.